 PlanetWe want our holidays to be high impact in experience but low impact on the environment!
-Once you are at your various destinations, transport will be mostly on foot, kayak or bike, with transfers provided to starting points for excursions or restaurants if needed.
+Once you are at your various destinations, transport will be mostly on foot, with transfers provided to starting points for excursions or restaurants if needed.

-This holiday takes place in protected regions such as the UNESCO heritage sites of Durmitor National Park, and Lake Skadar, a National Park and RAMSAR Wetland of International Importance.
-As such, your visit contributes directly towards their protection through the payment of National Park fees, boosting the monetary resources available to the National Park authorities to implement conservation measures.
+This holiday includes visits to protected regions such as the UNESCO heritage site of Durmitor National Park, as well as isolated rural communities.
+As such, your visit contributes directly towards their protection through the payment of National Park fees, boosting the monetary resources available to the National Park authorities to implement conservation measures, and also provides economic benefit through community-based adventures.
 Our tour guides have been trained in the Leave No Trace principles and will encourage you to respect these at all times to ensure your behaviour is eco-friendly – travelling on marked paths, disposing of waste properly, leaving what you find (unless it’s other people’s rubbish!), respecting wildlife and being considerate of other visitors and the local community.